Electromagnetic catapult: History

-Developed in the 1950s, steam catapults have proven exceptionally reliable.
+Developed in the 1950s, steam catapults have a proven history of reliability due to it being a mature technology.
 Carriers equipped with four steam catapults have been able to use at least one of them at 99.5% of the time.
-However, several drawbacks.
+These have, however, several drawbacks.
 One group of Navy engineers wrote: "The foremost deficiency is that the catapult operates without feedback control.
 With no feedback, there often occurs large transients in tow forces that can damage or reduce the life of the airframe."
 The steam system is massive, inefficient (4–6%), and hard to control.
 These control problems allow Nimitz-class aircraft carrier steam-powered catapults to launch heavy aircraft, but not aircraft as light as many unmanned aerial vehicles.

 General Atomics Electromagnetic Systems (GA-EMS) developed the first operational modern electromagnetic catapult, named Electromagnetic Aircraft Launch System (EMALS), for the United States Navy.
 The system was installed on USS Gerald R. Ford aircraft carrier, replacing traditional steam catapults.
 This innovation eliminates the traditional requirement to generate and store steam, freeing up considerable area below deck.
 With the EMALS, Gerald R. Ford can accomplish 25% more aircraft launches per day than the Nimitz class and requires 25% fewer crew members.
 The EMALS uses a linear induction motor (LIM), which uses alternating current (AC) to generate magnetic fields that propel a carriage along a track to launch the aircraft.
 A system somewhat similar to EMALS, Westinghouse's electropult, was developed in 1946 but not deployed.

 China developed an electromagnetic catapult system in the 2000s for aircraft carriers, but with a different technical approach.
 Chinese adopted a medium-voltage, direct current (DC) power transmission system, instead of the alternating current catapult system that United States developed.
+The system first installed on the Chinese aircraft carrier Fujian.
+The ship is the first aircraft carrier in the world to successfully launch a fifth-generation fighter using the electromagnetic catapult system.